 What a year it’s been with so many things to worry about!
 From Spotted Lanternflies to Murder Hornets, things outdoors lately also seem kind of scary!
-Unfortunately, there’s a garden invader most of us have, but many do not know about- a creature worming its way through North America!
+Unfortunately, there’s a garden invader many of us have, but many do not know about- a creature worming its way through North America!

 I’ve lived and gardened on my property for over 25 years.
 When we first moved in, the house had been empty for a long time, and the yard was void of much, except for overgrown grass and a few flower beds near the foundation.
 The yard was a blank canvas; I feel I know every inch of earth here.
 We’ve built flower beds and gardens that I “baby” each season.